python-useful-helpers/exec-helpers/README.rst

 ::

-    Python 3.5
     Python 3.6
     Python 3.7
-    PyPy3 3.5+

-.. note:: For Python 2.7 and PyPy please use versions 1.x.x.
-For python 3.4 use versions 2.x.x
+.. note:: Old pythons: For Python 2.7 and PyPy use versions 1.x.x, python 3.4 use versions 2.x.x, python 3.5 and PyPy 3.5 use versions 3.x.x

 This package includes: